 Cetirizine gets into breast milk in small amounts.
 Most reports show no problems for babies who are exposed to cetirizine through breast milk.
-Compared to some other antihistamines, cetirizine is thought to have a lower chance of causing drowsiness for the breastfeeding individual and the nursing baby.
+Compared to some other antihistamines, cetirizine is thought to have a lower chance of causing drowsiness for the breastfeeding woman and the nursing baby.
 For this reason, cetirizine may be preferred for breastfeeding over other antihistamines that cause sleepiness.
 With repeated use, babies can be checked for signs of being too sleepy (hard to wake up).
 If you suspect the baby has any symptoms, contact the child's healthcare provider.

-It has been suggested that use of an antihistamine might lower the amount of breast milk made by the body, but this has not been proven.
+It has been suggested that use of an antihistamine might lower the amount of breast milk made by a woman's body, but this has not been proven.

-A product label for cetirizine recommends people who are breastfeeding not use this medication.
-But the benefit of using cetirizine may outweigh possible risks.
+A product label for cetirizine recommends breastfeeding women not use this medication.
+But the benefit of using cetirizine might outweigh possible risks.
 Your healthcare providers can talk with you about using cetirizine and what treatment is best for you.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes cetirizine, could it affect his fertility or increase the chance of birth defects?
+If a man takes cetirizine, could it affect his fertility or increase the chance of birth defects?

 One report suggested that long-term use of antihistamines like cetirizine might lower sperm counts.
-Low sperm counts might lower male fertility (ability to get partner pregnant).
+Low sperm counts might lower a man's fertility (ability to get a woman pregnant).
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.